toybreaker/rokastro/src/content/photography/burn-trash/index.md

 ---
-layout: pho
-title: burn-trash
+slag: burn-trash
-headline: Burn Trash
+title: Burn Trash
-categories: photography
+category: photography
 year: 2018
 where: bali, indonesia
 catch: personal work by
-image:
+images:
   - 01.jpg
   - 02.jpg
   - 03.jpg
   - 04.jpg
   - 05.jpg
 ---

 The pilot announced “We’re about to land in the beautiful island of Bali…”.
 My mind runs to the priming paradigm that this resort island has managed to spread internationally.